PDAL/PDAL/doc/tutorial/tindex/index.md

 wildcard characters; in this example, we grab every file ending in '.copc.laz' from a folder named 'data'.
 ```
-pdal tindex create WI_Adams.gpkg --filespec "data/*.copc.laz"
+pdal tindex create WI_Adams.parquet -f Parquet --filespec "data/*.copc.laz"
 ```
 In our case, since we're fetching from URLs (which are non-globbable) we need to specify stdin with a specific list of filenames:
 ```
-pdal tindex create WI_Adams.gpkg -s < files.txt
+pdal tindex create WI_Adams.parquet -f Parquet -s < files.txt
 ```

-For each of these files, an internal filter (a version of {ref}`filters.hexbin`) reads the points and outputs its boundary.
+For each of these files, an implementation of {ref}`filters.hexbin` reads the points and outputs an exact boundary.
 The following options control the creation of these boundaries:
 ```
 --simplify             Simplify the file's exact boundary (default: true)